 How do I file a complaint with the state government about unpaid wages?

 The Texas Payday Law (TPL) requires most employers in the state to pay their employees on a regular basis.
-The law does not cover public employees like the federal or state government.
+The law does not cover independent contractors, nor public employees like the federal or state government.

 The TPL applies to all money that an employee has earned, including:

 Benefits that the employer typically provides to employees.

 The minimum wage in Texas is the same as the rate set at the federal level.
 The Fair Labor Standards Act (FLSA) is a federal law that currently sets the minimum wage at $7.25 per hour.

 You can file a wage claim with the TWC online or by mail.
 To file online, you must create a user ID for the TWC’s website.
 The online system offers assistance in completing the form and providing all of the required information.
 It also gives you immediate confirmation that the TWC has received your claim.
 If you file by mail, you will have to wait for some time for confirmation.

 To file by mail, you will need a Texas Payday Law Wage Claim paper form (WH-1).
 You have several options for getting a form: